alefore/weblog/ten-years-of-edge.md

 I try too:

 * Classify them by difficulty (trivial, easy, normal)
-* Give them hash tags (to help me find related changes)
+* Give them hash-tags (to help me find related changes)

 As I'm reading the code working on implementing a specific feature unrelated ideas come up.
 I'm not going to work on them right away;
-I'd never accomplish the task in working on.
+I'd never accomplish the task I'm working on.
 But I'll make sure to document them right away.

 As of 2023-12-21, I have 220 TODO notes in the code.